 Equity stripping is another mortgage scam where a bank or lender will encourage a homeowner to take cash-out of their home time after time until most of the equity in their home is stripped away.
 And once the homeowner is stuck with a huge mortgage they can’t afford, they may foreclose and give their house up to the bank.

-The job of any bank, lender, broker, or salesperson is to assist a homeowner or potential homeowner, and do so with honesty and in good faith, as outlined in Real Estate Law.
-The sad thing is that major corporations are setting a bad example for anyone who sets out to work for or with them.
+The job of any bank, lender, broker, or salesperson is to assist a homeowner or prospective homeowner, and do so with honesty and in good faith, as outlined in Real Estate Law.
+The sad thing is that major corporations are often setting a bad example for those who set out to work for or with them.

 Mortgage fraud can also hurt banks and lenders if fraudulent brokers or borrowers, or both, work together to slip sketchy deals through the cracks.